Speri1009/de_assignment/Readme_part1.md

 ## Location_datamart

-This table quickly give you holidays per location id for the last 1 year Example
+This table quickly gives you holidays per location id for the last 1 year.
+For example

 ```
 SELECT *